-Workers’ Comp Liens
+Workers’ Compensation Liens

 If you’ve been hurt in a work-related accident, then it’s possible for a worker’s compensation lien to be issued.
 In the case that your medical bills or lost wages are paid through Colorado’s workers’ comp fund, you may need to use your settlement monies to repay these expenses.
-Be sure to consult an attorney to make sure Colorado’s workers’ comp laws allow a lien to be asserted.
+Be sure to consult a workers’ compensation attorney to make sure Colorado’s workers’ comp laws allow a lien to be asserted.

 Typically, the government holds the right to be repaid for your medical care if you’ve received money for your injuries from another party.
 However, it does generally depend on the type of program that you used — Medicaid, Medicare, Veterans Administration.
 Each government program has specific rights in terms of placing a lien, so consulting an attorney is advisable.

 Hiring a personal injury attorney will not only help you understand Colorado’s specific rules regarding medical liens, but it can also lead to a reduced claim amount.
 For example, a lawyer may create a fund intended for the benefit of a third party.
 Using this “fund doctrine,” they are entitled to reimbursement from the fund in the form of attorney’s fees.